We help children with mild to moderate difficulties in speech, language, play, socialising, learning and stuttering.

 What to expect when you visit

 We will assess your child’s communication skills through tests, activities and observations.
 We will then provide you with information about your child’s therapy needs and the services available to you, which may include individual or group therapy sessions.

 Fees may apply, depending on your family’s income level.
 Paediatric services are free for low-income families or low income families who have a Health Care Card.
-For more information contact 9450 2000 to speak to a Service Access worker.
+For more information contact 9450 2000 to speak to a Referral & Intake worker.